team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object
-The `getUniqueColors` function in this code snippet is an asynchronous function that analyzes an image file to extract and return a list of unique colors present in the image.
-Here's a concise explanation of its functionality:
+In this code snippet, `getUniqueColors` is an asynchronous function that analyzes an image file and returns an array of unique colors found in that image.
+Here's a concise explanation of what it does:

 1. It reads an image file using the Jimp library.
-2. It scans through every pixel of the image.
+2. It scans every pixel of the image.
-3. For each non-transparent pixel, it converts the RGBA color values to an integer representation.
+3. For each non-transparent pixel, it converts the RGBA values to an integer representation of the color.
-4. It adds each unique color (as an integer) to a Set to eliminate duplicates.
+4. It adds each unique color (as an integer) to a Set, which automatically eliminates duplicates.
-5. Finally, it returns an array of these unique color integers.
+5. Finally, it converts the Set of unique colors back to an array and returns it.

-This function is useful for determining the color palette of an image or for color analysis purposes.
+This function essentially extracts all unique colors present in the given image, ignoring fully transparent pixels.

 ### Third Party Libaries